briancaffey/verbose-equals-true/documentation/README.md

 This will only be displayed if the user `"isAuthenticated"`.

 Now let's add a component that will display posts.
-In the components folder, create a file called `index.vue`:
+In the components folder, create a folder called `posts` then create a file called `index.vue`:

 ```html
 <template>